 On May 7, 1983, he married Barbara Miller in Junction City, Kansas.
 Barbara and James ultimately settled in Junction City, Kansas to be closer to family.

 He was always proud of his military service, but in his leisure time he loved the outdoors.
 He was an avid fisherman and hunter.
 He also had a love of fine music, specifically Lynyrd Skynyrd, but he loved that generation of rock music.

 Well done, good and faithful soldier.
 Now it’s time for rest.

 James is survived by his loving family: wife, Barbara of the home; son, Daniel (and wife Lisa McKinney) Crawford of Junction City, KS; daughter, Ashley (and husband Daniel) Kaleta of Junction City, KS; three grandchildren, Raynah Johnson, McKinley Crawford, and Elizabeth Kaleta; brother, Phillip Parker of Wichita, KS; sister, Susan (and husband Chuck) Hendricks of Wichita, KS; brother-in-law, Kevin Burgardt of Wichita, KS, and a host of loving family and friends.

 He was preceded in death by his parents Frances and Robert Parker, sister Virginia Burgardt, and sister-in-law Donna Parker.

-**To leave a special message online for the family, press the "share" tab above.**
+***To leave a special online message for the family, please click on the "Share Memories" button above.***